tx00-web-en/Learning-Material-And-Tasks/README.md

 - Challenges and Opportunities
 - [Course dynamics summary](./material/course-dynamics.md)
 - [Course description](./material/description.md)

----

-## Final message:

-> “In just 2 months, you’ll move from learning to launching your own fullstack AI web app with a team.
-It won’t be easy — fast pace, new concepts, and late-night debugging — but you won’t face it alone.
-You’ll have guidance, teammates, and proven strategies to succeed.
-The reward?
-Skills, confidence, and a portfolio project that can open doors to internships, jobs, or even your own startup.”

 <!-- Full stack developers need to integrate AI-driven solutions into applications, from personalized recommendations to chatbots.
 Familiarity with AI libraries and frameworks will become increasingly important for developers aiming to enhance user engagement. -->